jayzhou215/jayzhou215.github.io/_posts/2021-06-11-service_design.md

 #### version/source field in DB
 if there is an inconsistent data struct upgrade or interface upgrade, with version/source field, it can help to make decision to use the data or not.

+more space decrease not only the time complexity but also code complexity.

 #### there are a lot of details which depend on business requirements.

 ## reference